Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script changes dir to init dir
+this script list files in a dir in an order